Botanical Name: Brugmansia x candida

 Give it a winter rest.
 Angel trumpet vine is tropical, not hardy so keep it at room temperature.
 Although it's evergreen, growth will slow down over the winter.
 Stop fertilizing and water sparingly in winter, but never allow the soil to dry out completely.

 Prune it back.
 Angel trumpet plant is a vigorous climber.
 If you want to control its size, prune it back after the flowers have faded -- by half when necessary.
 Angel's trumpet flowers at the tips of new vines, so you'll get more blooms this way.
-During the growing season, cut off spent blooms to encourage more flowers.
+During the growing season, cut off spent blooms to encourage new growth and more flowers.
+Use sharp pruners to cut just above a leaf axil.

 Watch for spider mites and treat any infestation immediately.
 Maintain high humidity to help deter these pests that prefer dry conditions.